open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/database/greenplum/yaml.md

 {% codeInfo srNumber=4 %}

-**hostPort**: Enter the fully qualified hostname and port number for your Postgres deployment in the Host and Port field.
+**hostPort**: Enter the fully qualified hostname and port number for your Greenplum deployment in the Host and Port field.

 {% /codeInfo %}

 {% codeInfo srNumber=5 %}

-**database**: Initial Postgres database to connect to.
+**database**: Initial Greenplum database to connect to.
 If you want to ingest all databases, set ingestAllDatabases to true.

 {% /codeInfo %}

 {% codeInfo srNumber=6 %}

-**ingestAllDatabases**: Ingest data from all databases in Postgres.
+**ingestAllDatabases**: Ingest data from all databases in Greenplum.
 You can use databaseFilterPattern on top of this.

 {% /codeInfo %}